 How can I leave when I’m the only one who is giving a gospel witness to him?

-How do you know, wife, whether you will save your husband?
+For how do you know, wife, whether you will save your husband?
 Or how do you know, husband, whether you will save your wife?
-(1 Cor 7:16)
+(ESV)

-You cannot know whether or not your husband will come to Christ because of your gospel witness.
+You cannot know whether or not your spouse will come to Christ because of your Gospel witness.
 You don’t know whether your spouse will ever be converted.
 Salvation is a gift from God and it only happens when He quickens a dead spirit to life.
 The author of salvation is God, not us.

 Barbara’s book Not Under Bondage [Affiliate link] deals with this on page 44.